Logos for google sheets and outlook, representing the Google Sheets CRM use case.

 CRM is short for “customer relationship management,” and covers everything your customer-facing teams do to maintain those relationships.
 That can include making phone calls, doing follow-up tasks, and sending important documentation.
 Despite the “customer” in the name, the practice also covers potential customers.
 That means your sales team does its own share of customer relationship management.

-A CRM tool helps your teams automate, triage, and manage all this work.
+The most well-known CRMs on the market today are Salesforce and HubSpot.
+A CRM tool helps teams automate, triage, and manage all this work.
 It usually also displays high-level data and facilitates reporting.
 This allows both teams and stakeholders to plan initiatives and course-correct as needed.

 CRM software can be pretty expensive, especially for businesses that don’t have much budget for software tools.
 But having a CRM system in place — even just a spreadsheet — can mean more incoming leads, higher customer retention, and increased revenue.